-Each satellite broadcasts NAV message data to support the GPS receiver's PVT determination process.
-Figure 2.2-1 provides an overview of the data contents and structure within the NAV message.
+Each satellite broadcasts LNAV message data to support the GPS receiver's PVT determination process.
+Figure 2.2-1 provides an overview of the data contents and "fixed frame" structure within the LNAV data stream.
 It shows each master frame consists of 25 data frames and each data frame consists of 5 subframes.
 Subframe 4 and 5 data is different (paged) for each data frame within a master frame.
 Each subframe begins with a telemetry word (TLM) and handover word (HOW) pair.
 The rest of the data in each subframe includes information required to determine the following:

 - Satellite time-of-transmission

 - Satellite position

 - Satellite (SIS) health

 - Satellite clock correction

-- Ionospheric delay effects
+- Single-frequency (SF) ionospheric delay model corrections

 - Time transfer to Coordinated Universal Time (UTC) as kept by the U.S. Naval Observatory (USNO)

 - Constellation status

-The same NAV message data is broadcast via the SPS SIS and the PPS SIS to all GPS receivers.
-See IS-GPS-200 for further information on NAV message development.
+The same LNAV message data is broadcast via the SPS SIS and the PPS SIS to all GPS receivers.
+See IS-GPS-200 for further information on LNAV message development.

 Figure 2.2-1.
-NAV Message Content and Format Overview
+LNAV Message Content and Format Overview